electrode-io/electrode/README.md

 ## App Archetype

 [electrode-archetype-react-app] is a NPM module that provides for common patterns across all app projects so that each app project can standardize on common development behavior and patterns.
 Its essentially pre-made patterns for build scripts.
-It also requires a companion module [electrode-archetype-react-app-dev] that's meant for your app's `devDependencies`.
+It also requires a companion module [kununu-electrode-archetype-react-app-dev] that's meant for your app's `devDependencies`.

 ## Yeoman Generator